-Dracaena pinguicula is a very slow-growing plant.
-However, once it reaches a specific size and develops attractive aerial roots, it becomes an excellent choice for a potted specimen.
-This species was first described as Sansevieria pinguicula in 1964 by Peter René Oscar Bally, based on specimens he discovered in the Tana River region of Kenya.
+Dracaena pinguicula, commonly known as Walking Sansevieria, is a very slow-growing succulent native to Kenya.
+It is valued for its unique, "walking" growth habit.
+Once the plant reaches a specific size and develops attractive aerial roots, it becomes an excellent choice for a potted specimen.
+This species was first described as Sansevieria pinguicula in 1964 by Peter René Oscar Bally🡕, based on specimens he discovered in the Tana River region of Kenya.

 Scientific Name